From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Methodology

 \section{Methodology}

 Motivated by the need to measure \emph{downstream task performance} on the dehazed images rather than only pixel fidelity, our methodology fixes the detection/segmentation module and varies only the defogging pipelines.
-We compare classical filters, modern learned restorers, chained variants (\emph{filter}\,$\rightarrow$\,\emph{model} and \emph{model}\,$\rightarrow$\,\emph{filter}), and training-free and training-based VLM image editing steered by a tailored CoT prompt.
-Experiments are run on Foggy Cityscapes, and we report object detection (mAP) and segmentation (PQ/RQ/SQ) alongside a qualitative rubric that targets detector-salient cues.
+We compare classical filters, modern learned restorers, chained variants (\emph{filter}\,$\rightarrow$\,\emph{model} and \emph{model}\,$\rightarrow$\,\emph{filter}), and VLM image editing models by an engineered prompt.
+We conduct experiments on the Foggy Cityscapes and ACDC datasets, reporting object detection (mAP) and segmentation (PQ) metrics alongside a qualitative rubric assessing visual features essential for downstream tasks.

 This section details three components.
 Section~\ref{sec:quan_pipeline} (\emph{Quantitative Evaluation Pipeline}) specifies datasets, pipelines, and metrics, holding the evaluator fixed while swapping defogging pipelines.
-Section~\ref{sec:quali_pipeline} (\emph{Qualitative Evaluation Pipeline}) introduces a VLM judge with a rubric over edge acuity, local contrast, color fidelity, artifact suppression, and semantic/relational consistency, and analyzes its alignment with quantitative metrics.
-Section~\ref{sec:prompt} (\emph{Prompt Engineering and Model Evaluation}) formalizes our prompt design.
-Each editor runs in image-to-image mode without training, and for every image we generate two edits that differ only in the prompt: a minimal baseline and a CoT prompt paired with a negative prompt.
-The CoT prompt decomposes the operation (remove fog $\rightarrow$ sharpen boundaries $\rightarrow$ boost local contrast $\rightarrow$ photometric check), explicitly names safety-critical categories (cars, pedestrians, traffic signs, buildings), and enforces natural lighting and realistic colors.
-The negative prompt enumerates failure modes (leftover fog, glow/halo, blur, exposure errors, hallucinations) to suppress artifacts.
-Inference controls (resolution, guidance, steps, seed) are fixed to isolate prompt effects.
+Section~\ref{sec:quali_pipeline} (\emph{Qualitative Evaluation Pipeline}) introduces VLM and human judges with a rubric over edge clarity, visibility restoration, and perceived detectability, then analyzes its alignment with quantitative metrics.
+Finally, Section~\ref{sec:prompt} (\emph{Prompt Engineering and Model Evaluation}) formalizes our prompt design where each image editor runs in image-to-image mode without training, and for every image we generate two edits that differ only in the prompt: a minimal baseline prompt and an engineered prompt paired.
+The engineered prompt decomposes the operation (remove fog $\rightarrow$ sharpen boundaries $\rightarrow$ boost local contrast $\rightarrow$ photometric check), explicitly names safety-critical categories (cars, pedestrians, traffic signs, buildings), and enforces natural lighting and realistic colors.